 All subsidiaries and affiliated companies.

 4.6.
 “Conflict of Interest”:

-Occurs when an individual or organization is involved in multiple interests, one of which could possibly corrupt, or be perceived to corrupt, the motivation for an act in another.
+Occurs when an individual or organisation is involved in multiple interests, one of which could corrupt, or be perceived to corrupt, the motivation for an act in another.

 A Donation is a voluntary contribution in the form of monetary or non-monetary gifts to a fund or cause for which no return service or payment is expected or made.
 Contributions to industry associations or fees for memberships in organisations that serve business interests are not necessarily considered Donations.

-For the purposes of this policy this includes all individuals working at all levels, including senior managers, officers, directors, employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, seconded staff, home-workers, casual workers and agency staff, volunteers, interns, agents, sponsors, or any other person associated with ABAC CoE, or any of its subsidiaries or joint ventures or their employees, wherever they are located.
+For this Policy this includes all individuals working at all levels, including senior managers, officers, directors, employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, seconded staff, home-workers, casual workers and agency staff, volunteers, interns, agents, sponsors, or any other person associated with ABAC CoE, or any of its subsidiaries or joint ventures or their employees, wherever they are located.

 4.9.
 “Facilitation Payments”:

-A form of Bribery in which small payments are made with the purpose of expediting or facilitating the performance by a Public Official of a routine governmental action and not to obtain or retain business or any other undue advantage.
-Facilitation payments are typically demanded by low level and low income Public Officials in exchange for providing services to which one is legally entitled without such payments.
+A form of Bribery in which small payments are made to expedite or facilitate a public official’s performance of a routine governmental action and not to obtain or retain business or any other undue advantage.
+Low- and low-income public officials typically demand facilitation payments in exchange for providing services to which one is legally entitled without such payments.